What to pack for an African safari??

 Your luggage is limited to one backpack and one daypack weighing no more than 25kg.
 As a general rule, if you cannot lift your own luggage, you’ve got too much stuff!
 Most people make the mistake of bringing too many clothes on Safari, less is more in this instance.

-Please keep in mind that this is a safari mini-van bus and luggage should not include any Samsonite style suitcases.
-As the wheelie / trolley bags have a solid frame, they don’t squeeze into spaces the same way a backpack or a duffel bag does, our vehicle boots are narrow.
+Please keep in mind that the Safari vehicle’s main storage or cargo compartment, make sure the luggage should not include any Samsonite style suitcases.
+As the wheelie / trolley bags have a solid frame, they don’t squeeze into spaces the same way a backpack or a duffel bag does, our vehicle boots are not that big.
 If the frame does not fit in the van boot, there aren’t many other places to put your bag and it will inconvenience everyone else on safari.
 Also, by day two, the mud and stones will get into the little wheels on your wheelie bag and the novelty will be over and you’ll be carrying your suitcase from A to B. They aren’t as comfortable to carry as a duffel bag and as you think you don’t have to carry it, you end up packing a lot more than you normally would.

 A compact & flexible duffel bag is perfect for stashing into the boot(Recommended).